 A27: The Airlines will have 96 hours to implement.
 The manner of an EA/SD is to tell an airline the end result required (no electronic devices larger than a cell phone allowed in the cabin) and allow them the flexibility to implement within their business model.

 Q28: Will U.S. direct hires/diplomats posted in these countries be told to take other routes/airlines?

 A28: No. U.S. government employees in the affected countries have the option, but are not required, to modify their travel routes.
 The new routes must comply with all U.S. government travel regulations.

 Q29: Will this apply to flights departure to affected countries?

-A29: No. At this time, evaluated intelligence says that the threat exists at the three last point of departure airports.
+A29: No. At this time, evaluated intelligence says that the threat exists at the one last point of departure airport.

 Q30: Does this start tomorrow?

 A30: Airlines were notified on March 21st at 3:00 a.m.
 EDT.
 They have 96 hours within which to comply.

 Q31: How long will these enhanced security measures be in effect?